World's #1 finishing resource since 1989

 Ted Mooney, P.E.

 A. Just inherited an old (1950...not that old in terms of "iron")...wrought iron patio set.
 It's never been outside and is in perfect condition.
-While searching for ways to keep it nice I came across one web site that suggested rubbing the wrought iron with kerosene and 0000 steel wool [linked by editor to product info at Rockler] to get rid of surface rust.
+While searching for ways to keep it nice I came across one web site that suggested rubbing the wrought iron with kerosene and 0000 steel wool [affil. link to info/product at Rockler] to get rid of surface rust.
 For stubborn areas let the kerosene soak for a bit.
 Just thought I'd pass it on.
 Certainly easy enough to give it a try...Steve Mulla

 - Boston Ma